iriscouch/browserid_couchdb/README.md

 ### obscuring email addresses (optional, but recommended)

-For privacy reasons, it is advised to add to the *browserid* section an option called *hash_secret* containing a random string (use the *add a new section* link at the bottom of futon's *configuration* page).
-Doing this will give BrowserID users names that don't look like their email addressr, protecting them from harvesting by spammers and other attacks.
+For privacy, set `browserid/hash_secret` to a random string.
+(Use the *add a new section* link at the bottom of futon's *configuration* page.)
+This will give BrowserID users names that don't look like their email address, protecting them from harvesting, *at a cost* of generating different document IDs for the same user on different Couches.

   * The *hash_secret* string should be long and cryptographically random (for example, you can use one of the random strings that [https://api.wordpress.org/secret-key/1.1/](https://api.wordpress.org/secret-key/1.1/) generates).